Faculty Guide

 What faculty need to know:

-- This accommodation is intended to be used infrequently and only when there is a disability-related health event that prevents the student from attending class or completing work.
+• This accommodation is intended to be used infrequently and only when there is a disability-related health event that prevents the student from attending class or completing work by the deadline.

-- Grading, attendance, and extension policies are subject to the academic judgment of the faculty.
-In some situations, you may not believe that additional absences or extensions are appropriate due to the essential requirements of the course.
-In these cases, please contact DAO to discuss.
+• Grading, attendance, and extension policies are subject to the academic judgment of the faculty.
+In some situations, additional absences or extensions will not be appropriate due to the essential requirements of the course.
+In these cases, please indicate this in your written plan.

 Implementation responsibilities: